 The Pacific University Department of English welcomes writers and storytellers of all kinds.

-We offer majors and minors in three areas, encouraging students to pursue their passion for words on the way to careers in publishing, education, and law.
-Study Editing and Publishing, English Literature, and Creative Writing at Pacific.
+We offer majors and minors in four areas, encouraging students to pursue their passion for words on the way to careers in publishing, education, and law.
+Study Creative Writing, Disability Studies, Editing & Publishing, and English Literature at Pacific.